Location: |

 199? | exploration and survey by Steffen Pohlenz and other members of the VHM. |

 The Eiskogelhöhle was named after the mountain it is located inside, the Eiskogel.
-It is a through cave and actually crosses the summit.
-But the entrances had already been named Eduard-Richter-Eishöhle for Eduard Richter.
+It is a through-cave and actually crosses the summit.
+But the entrances had already been named Eduard-Richter-Eishöhle after Eduard Richter, the discoverer.
 So the official full name of the cave is now Eiskogel-Richter-Höhle, a name which is seldom used.

 The tour shows four different parts of the cave.
 Two of them are ice filled, one shows huge halls and passages which are 30 to 50 meters wide and high.
 The fourth part is smaller but full of impressive speleothems.